Parametrically driven Kerr temporal soliton crystals

 To date, CS have been extensively studied in Kerr-type cavities, where cubic ($\chi_3$) nonlinearity dominates their formation.
-However, recent advancements have focused on quadratic ($\chi_2$) nonlinear systems, which expand solitonic OFC generation through processes such as second-harmonic generation (SHG) \cite{leo_frequency-comb_2016,Leo2016,Hansson2017,Xue2017,Xue2018,Villois2019a,MasArabi2020,Arabi2020,ParraRivas2021,mas_arabi_depletion-limited_2023} and optical parametric oscillation (OPO) \cite{Longhi1996,Amiune2021,Villois2019,Jankowski2018,Roy2021,Englebert2021a}.
+However, recent advancements have focused on quadratic ($\chi_2$) nonlinear systems, which expand solitonic OFC generation through processes such as second-harmonic generation (SHG) \cite{leo_frequency-comb_2016,Leo2016,Hansson2017,Xue2017,Xue2018,Villois2019a,MasArabi2020,Arabi2020,ParraRivas2021,mas_arabi_depletion-limited_2023,talentiInterplayH2H32025,talentiBistableSolitonOptical2025} and optical parametric oscillation (OPO) \cite{Longhi1996,Amiune2021,Villois2019,Jankowski2018,Roy2021,Englebert2021a}.
 In degenerate OPO, $\chi_2$ nonlinearity enables the conversion of pump photons at $2\omega$ into signal and idler photons at $\omega$, allowing CS at $\omega$ to be sustained by parametric pumping at $2\omega$.
-These solitons, known as parametrically driven cavity solitons (PDCS) \cite{Englebert2021a}, can exist in either an in-phase or out-of-phase state.
-PDCS have been experimentally observed in both fiber ring cavities \cite{Englebert2021a} and microcavities \cite{Bruch2021}.
-Depending on whether the pump field is resonant within the cavity, these systems are classified as singly resonant (only the signal resonates) \cite{mas_arabi_depletion-limited_2023} or doubly resonant \cite{Ding2024}.
-Additionally, PDCS have been demonstrated in pure-Kerr systems through dual-wave pumping \cite{moille_parametrically_2024}.
-Despite recent advances, the formation and dynamics of PDCS, particularly the emergence of complex multi-soliton states, remain largely unexplored.
+These solitons, known as parametrically driven cavity solitons (PDCS) \cite{Englebert2021a}, can exist in either an in-phase or out-of-phase state (0 or $\pi$). {This binary phase behavior in degenerate OPO has been used for studying Ising machines~\cite{takedaBoltzmannSamplingXY2017,wangCoherentIsingMachine2013}, where each phase represents a spin state, and initial quantum noise seeds the random phase selection~\cite{marandiAllopticalQuantumRandom2012}.}

-In this Letter, we theoretically investigate parametrically driven soliton crystals (PDSC) in doubly resonant cavities with both quadratic and cubic nonlinearities [see Fig.~\ref{fig1_concept_excitation}(a)], revealing unique dynamical properties of PDSC in such systems.
-Using bifurcation analysis and numerical simulations, we demonstrate that PDSC states act as strong attractors, stabilized by pump depletion and pump phase.
-These mechanisms ensure equal soliton spacing and coherence, with the number of solitons primarily determined by the driving strength.
-Additionally, we identify a novel {\it soliton-pursuing} state, distinct from conventional breathing states, where solitons in SC periodically alternate their intensities and group velocities.
-Furthermore, due to the phase-selective nature of OPO, we explore how different soliton phase configurations shape the harmonic structure of the resulting OFC, uncovering an {\it odd harmonic} OFC.
-Finally, all the mode combs can be expressed as a discrete Fourier transform of the soliton phase sequence of PDSC, modulated by soliton spectrum profiles.